igormironchik/md4qt/README.md

 # Benchmark

-Approximate benchmark with `md4c` says, that `md4qt` is slower only in 10 times.
+Approximate benchmark with `md4c` says, that `md4qt` is slower only in 5.5 times.
 But you will get complete tree structure of the Markdown document with all major extensions.
 Conclusion why it's so you can read [here](tests/md_benchmark/README.md).

+Is it so important to you and you don't want to pay extra ~1500 microseconds?
+Is it valuable to you to parse with `md4c` by 365 microseonds, enstead of 1970 microseconds with `md4qt`?
+Yes?
+And it's not a problem for you that, for example, complex footnotes will be wrongly parsed?
+Then `md4c` is better for you.

 # Q/A